bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 * Services are protected from each other and communicate only through defined IPC mechanisms.
 * The service location mechanism is trustworthy/non-spoofable.
 (Consul is not used for service location.)
 * Services do not run with privilege except where noted.
+* Services running in the same snap or same container are assumed to be within the same trust boundary.
 * There are no unauthorized privileged administrators operating on the device (privileged administrator can bypass all access controls).
 * The framework may be deployed on a device with inbound and outbound Internet connectivity.
 This is a pessimistic assumption to introduce an anonymous network adversary.
 * The framework may be deployed on a device with limited physical security.
 This is a pessimistic assumption to introduce simple hardware attacks such as disk cloning.